marios-code-path/scala-finagle/modules/README.md

 ```

 This app simply declares our single `SampleModule` dependency, which will provide all of the necessary injectable components needed to furnish our sample service.
 Because flags must be created in the constructor, and read after `main()`, we use the `postmain` lifecycle hook to do all our heavy service lifting.

+Obtaining an injected instance of any bean from our App main is simple using the provided [injector]() instance given in `com.twitter.inject.app.App`.
+Our sample makes use of it to fetch the Service resource that we bundled in the `SampleModule`.

 # Build and Execute with SBT